yousefkotp/TRIDENT/README.md

 - **Q**: I am not satisfied with the tissue vs background segmentation.
 What can I do?
    - **A**: Trident uses GeoJSON to store and load segmentations.
 This format is natively supported by [QuPath](https://qupath.github.io/).
 You can load the Trident segmentation into QuPath, modify it using QuPath's annotation tools, and save the updated segmentation back to GeoJSON.
+   - **A**: You can try rerunning the segmentation step at a higher magnification (which may be slower, but more accurate).
+   - **A**: You can finetune the Trident segmentation model on a few annotated examples to improve performance for your specific use case.

 - **Q**: I want to process a custom list of WSIs.
 Can I do it?
 Also, most of my WSIs don't have the micron per pixel (mpp) stored.
 Can I pass it?
    - **A**: Yes using the `--custom_list_of_wsis` argument.
 Provide a list of WSI names in a CSV (with slide extension, `wsi`).
 Optionally, provide the mpp (field `mpp`)

  - **Q**: Do I need to install any additional packages to use Trident?
-   - **A**: Most models require additional installation (e.g., CtransPath feature extraction require to run `pip install timm_ctp`).
-Follow error messages that provide the steps to run your favorite model.
+   - **A**: Most pretrained models require additional dependencies (e.g., the CTransPath patch encoder requires `pip install timm_ctp`).
+When you load a model using Trident, it will tell you what dependencies are missing and how to install them.

 ## License and Terms of Tuse